Okay, I iron my jeans. So sue me.

-“Only temporary.
+“Temporary.
 Besides, it’s not as bad as it looks.
-We’re talking bunk beds!”
+We’re talking bunk beds.”
 Her attempt at levity fell flat.

 Truth was, she’d been dreading going back there.
-Due to a high incidence of assaults, she was forced to sleep with one eye open and kept her stuff with her at all times due to lockers getting regularly broken into.
-Frankie was no stranger to shelters and she found the majority of them to be safe and clean.
-This one, however, turned out to be far from hospitable.
+Due to a high incidence of resident-on-resident assaults, she slept with one eye open.
+And lockers getting regularly broken forced her to keep her stuff with her at all times.
+Frankie was no stranger to shelters and found the majority of them to be safe and hospitable.
+The environment of this one, however, felt dangerous and downright hostile.

 “Please, you need to let me go.”
 They were playing tug-of-war with all her worldly possessions crammed into that one canvas bag.